NeroYuki/osudroid-guide/docs/account/avatar.md

 5. Save your image by clicking on the blue checkmark button on the bottom-right side of your screen.
 You won't see any feedback upon clicking it, don't worry about it.
 6. Press “Upload” to upload your avatar.

+NOTE:
-*NOTE: If you don't see your avatar change on the website.
-Don't panic, it just mean that the browser (and the game) saved your old avatar to the cache.
-You can refer to [here](https://www.xda-developers.com/how-clear-app-cache-android/#:~:text=Within%20the%20app%20settings%2C%20look,Delete%20app%20data%20options%20here.) to know how to do so on Android*
+- If you don't see your avatar change on the website, don't panic, it just means that the browser cached your old avatar.
+Please check in-game to verify whether your avatar has updated.
+- Your avatar will take several minutes to update.
+Please be patient!

 <!-- Don't touch this part thank you -->
 {% include bottom_nav.md %}